What Is Choice-Supportive Bias?

 (British philosopher J.S.
 Mill, 1806–1873)

-Summary of Choice-Supportive BiasIf you think someone is overly defending a past decision just to protect his self-esteem or trying to boost his self-esteem by exaggerating the value of a past decision, tell him he is not being objective and his actions are steeped in Choice Supportive Bias.
+Summary of Choice-Supportive BiasIf you think someone is overly defending a past decision just to protect their self-esteem or trying to boost their self-esteem by exaggerating the value of a past decision, tell them they are not being objective and their actions are steeped in choice-supportive bias.